 Make yourself aware of the various signals the group use when pointing out potholes when you turn up too.
 There is nothing more embarrassing than the guy in front of you calling out a pothole, you not understanding and then clattering though it and busting your wheel!
 Again, the group will look after itself and its a quick learning curve as most calls are pretty straightforward, just keep your wits about you!

 Finally, when you come to changing places after riding on the front, most people will tell you that the two people create a gap between them then the two behind come through onto the front.
-In my eyes this is quite dangerous as it means you're essentially riding four abreast on the road every time you change.
+In my eyes this is quite dangerous as it means you're essentially riding 4 abreast on the road every time you change.
 It's much safer for the biker on the outside to pull in front of the inside one and then let the two bikers behind overtake you as you go to the back, it just means you're three abreast on the road and has to be safer right!
 Happy riding everyone!

-Check out Philip Graves' website to learn more about this youngest Ironman winner in history and his biking prowess.
+Check out Philip Graves' website to learn more about this youngest Ironman in history and his biking prowess.